danobi/vmtest/docs/faqs.md

 # Frequently asked questions

-### Why am I getting errors about "read-only file system"

-If you are using a `kernel` target, `vmtest` by default mounts the root filesystem as read-only to protect any misbehaving tests from interfering with your host.
-Only the current directory that `vmtest` is run from is mounted readable/writable at `/mnt/vmtest`.

-However, if you know better and would like to override this behavior, add `rw` to the `kernel_args` target config and the root filesystem will be readable and writable.

 ### Why is vmtest so slow on my machine?

 `vmtest` relies on hardware acceleration for performance.
 It will, however,